 Lactarius camphoratus, also known as Curry Milkcap, is a smallish agaric with dark red-brown cap, pale gills and exudes white milk which savor of curry.
-It grows with conifers and deciduous trees, favoring acidic, well drained soil.
+It grows with conifers and deciduous trees, favouring acidic, well-drained soil.

 dark red-brown with central depression or umbo and a furrowed margin.
 Gills